tbmreza/hh200-docs/docs/index.md

     ...

 No one method is superior most of the time.
-We'll leave with the following premises (as they seem to me) of each method:
+I'll leave with the following premises (as they seem to me) of each method:

 1. Postman: "how can teams collaborate on API documentation"